Places

 Easter Island Extension

-- 5 hr flight from Santiago to Rapa Nui; explore Ahu Tongariki, Rano Raraku quarry, Orongo village, and Anakena Beach.
+- 5-hour flight from Santiago to Rapa Nui; explore Ahu Tongariki, Rano Raraku quarry, Orongo village, and Anakena Beach.

-- Polynesian hosts share dance, music, and oral history—ideal for downtime and donor appreciation.
+- Polynesian hosts share dance, music, and oral history, making this a strong extension for downtime and donor appreciation.

 Trip Length & Pacing